Don Taylor Udall

 Don Taylor Udall (July 20, 1897 – March 14, 1976) was a member of the Arizona State Legislature from the Udall political family.

 Born and raised in Arizona, he was the son of David King Udall and Ida Frances (Hunt) Udall.

-He graduated from Georgetown University with a law degree, and was admitted to the Arizona Bar in 1923.
-From 1941–1942 he was a member of the Arizona State Legislature.
+He graduated from Georgetown University with a law degree, and was admitted to the Arizona Bar in 1923.From 1941–1942 he was a member of the Arizona State Legislature.
 During World War II, he served as a Lieutenant Colonel in the U.S. Army Judge Advocate Generals Corps, with duty in the South Pacific.
-Later he was elected as a Judge of the Arizona Superior Court.
+In 1945, he was elected to the Navajo Country Superior Court where he served until 1963, while also presiding in Arizona's other county Superior Courts and occasionally sitting on the Arizona Supreme Court.

 He died in Mesa, Arizona, in 1976.
-He is buried in the Holbrook Cemetery in Holbrook, Arizona.
+His wife, Emily Patterson, later died July 19, 1982.